Meet Artist Reid Stowe who Paints the Sea

-It’s been a long trip for Reid Stowe, who is now in his early 70s, and sometimes a strange one.
+It’s been a long trip for Reid Stowe, who is now in his early 70s, and sometimes a strange one, but who still doesn’t give up the sea.
 He built his first boat, a small catamaran, on a waterway near his home in North Carolina at age 20 and named it Tantra, after another of his passions, tantric yoga.
 “It only weighed 1,400 pounds,” he says.
 His art was an add-on to the weight.
 As an art student at the University of Arizona, he had carved figureheads and been influenced both by the Nazca Lines in Peru and Richard Long, a Brit who made art by walking through the land.
-It was also a time of Extreme Performance, a time when Philippe Petit, also a former art student, wire-walked between the Twin Towers of the World Trade Center.
-Stowe would perform aboard his boat wearing a mask.
-In 1973, he made a solo crossing of the Atlantic, fortifying his marine charts with images of goddesses.
-“I was painting for my protection,” he says.

 Needful protection.
 Stowe was aware of the story of another artist/sailor, Bas Jan Ader, a Dutch Conceptual artist, who had taken off alone from Cape Cod in a 13-foot pocket cruiser on July 9th, 1975, his departure celebrated by a group singing sea shanties.
 Ader called this Performance piece, In Search of the Miraculous, and estimated it would take two and a half months.
 His boat was found floating off the Irish coast ten months later.
 His body was never recovered.